I get a lot of emails asking questions like :

 - “I play classical guitar and I find it hard to play with a thumbpick.”

 - “I studied classical guitar for years and I just can’t get the groove right.”

-A great classical guitar technique is a thing of beauty – and I worked on it
+A great classical guitar technique is a thing of beauty – and I worked on it for a long time.

 However, for “African” based music, you need an entirely different “touch”.
 The “groove” is built into the “touch”.
 You can’t separate the two.